lmfit/lmfit-py/_sources/fitting.txt

             statistics, or to re-run fit.

-   For backward compatibility, the keyword `engine` is retained as a synonym for `method`, but this should be considered depracated.
+   For backward compatibility, the keyword `engine` is retained as a synonym for `method`, but this should be considered deprecated.

    On output, the params will be updated with best-fit values and, where appropriate, estimated uncertainties and correlations.
 See